-I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour and was in awe of its beauty.
+I had seen a photo of the waterfall Hvítserkur from my father-in-law's hiking tour in West Iceland and was awed by its beauty.

 I was adamant to visit this waterfall and get the same photo as he had - of me standing on top of Hvítserkur waterfall.